-With a few exceptions there are not many in the evangelical camp who have attempted to formulate a theological version of two-covenant theology.
-But this does not necessarily mean that they feel a clear obligation to missionize Jews.
+See Robert M. Price, "An Evangeli" al Version of the 'Double Covenant': New Possibilities for Jewishto missionize Jews.
 For some this is motivated by a conviction that Israel will only be saved in connection with the return of Jesus, which means that in relation to Israel there are matters with a higher priority than mission on the agenda.
 Such matters can be the preoccupation with the state of Israel as a fulfilment of Old Testament land promises, or eschatological speculations.
 When one considers the zeal shown by the very same evangelicals to bring the gospel to non-Jews, indeed to nominal Christians, one cannot help being astonished at their negligence of the obligation to bring the gospel to Jews.
 But even more astounding, there are evangelicals who say an emphatic no to mission among Jews.
-In section I, I called it a contradiction in terms.
-An example of this will now be given.

-VIII An Evangelical Contradiction in Terms
+An Evangelical Contradiction in Terms

 John Hagee's book, Should Christians Support Israel?, is a clear example that also among so-called evangelicals there are extreme theological viewpoints.
-In the book the author is introduced as "senior pastor of Cornerstone Church, a non-denominational, evangelical church located in San Antonio, Texas".
-It is reasonable to assume that the ideas put forward by Hagee are representative of other evangelical circles, and therefore it is relevant to mention them here.
+In the book the author is introduced as "senior pastor of Cornerstone Church, a non-denominational, evangelical church located in San Antonio, Texas."
+170 It is reasonable to assume that the ideas put forward by Hagee are representative of other evangelical circles, and therefore it is relevant to mention them here.

 The author has a deep love of Israel.
-Hagee calls his book "a declaration of War" against, among other things, the "heresy" that "The Old Covenant is Dead and replaced by the New Covenant".
-This is a fine "war" to wage.
-But his weapons, to remain in the picture, are highly criticizable.
-Catchword follows catchword (e.g. "The only theology that God ever created was Judaism!"; "God the Father was the first Zionist"); 162 uncritically and speculatively Hagee sees the fulfilment of Old Testament statements in events and persons of our day (Hagee mentions, for instance, about 40 well-known Jewish persons, among them Kirk Douglas, Barbara Streisand, Danny Kaye, Peter Falk, to say that "These people are living testimonies; 'in thee shall all the nations of the earth be blessed").
-With such a use of the Bible, one fears the worst when it comes to more important matters.
+Hagee calls his book "a declaration of War" against, among other things, the "heresy" that "The Old Covenant is Dead and replaced by the New Covenant."
+171 This is a fine "war" to wage.
+But his weapons, to remain in the picture, are highly questionable.
+Catchword follows catchword (e.g. "The only theology that God ever created was Judaism!"; "God the Father was the first Zionist").
+172 Uncritically and speculatively Hagee sees the fulfilment of Old Testament statements in events and persons of our day (Hagee mentions, for instance, about 40 well-known Jewish persons, among them Kirk Douglas, Barbara Streisand, Danny Kaye, Peter Falk, to say that "These people are living testimonies; 'in thee shall all the nations of the earth be blessed'").
+173 With such a use of the Bible, one fears the worst when it comes to more important matters.

 One of Hagee's main points is: "The message of the gospel was from Israel, not to Israel."
-As true as the former part of this allegation is, as wrong is the latter, as has been shown above.
-Historically speaking, this is a striking denial of facts
+The latter is just as wrong as the former is true.
+Historically speaking, this is a striking denial of facts.